-Photo ID cards are required for:
+OneCards are required for:

-- Residence Hall access, meal plan privileges, flexi-cash debit card privileges, and certain classes and class locations - Checking out library materials in lieu of the Yavapai Library Network card
+- Residence Hall access, meal plan privileges, flexi-cash debit card privileges, and certain classes and class locations - Physical Photo ID cards may be obtained if you are part of the nursing or allied health programs.
+They will be shipped to the address we have on file.
+Physical ID cards expire three years after the issue date.